 Catholics know there are problems in the world.
 We also know the source of peace: Christ.

-This Advent, the Register encourages readers to invite people back to Mass.
+This Advent, the Register invites readers to welcome people back to Mass.

 Reaching out and extending an invitation to the sacraments, starting with Mass, can make a blessed difference in someone's life.